HarrJO/PanAf-local-adaptation/population_structure/README.md

 	- The exome and chr21 results agree very closely.
 	- "Populations" are defined by combining closely related sample sites in the exome script.

-./exome/output
-Outputs from the exome Rmarkdown scripts defining "populations".